A logged-in admin should not need to type the password

 Cannot Zorin be made to work similarly?

-The pop-up window itself would be optional; the main feature is just making the user confirm the system change.
+The pop-up window itself may be optional (unless good for security); the main feature is just making the user confirm the system change.

 Well as has been stated many times Windows is not GNU/Linux and GNU/Linux is not Windows thankfully.
 This is why GNU/Linux is more secure than Windows.
 I suspect you are referring to the Gnome keyring.
 You can disable this.
 Pretty sure @Aravisian has recently posted on how to disable this